 Women are perpetually under represented in the STEAM (science, technology, engineering, art & design, mathematics) fields, and as an all-girls school we are particularly well-suited to address the deficit.

-Research shows that girls' school graduates are six times more likely to consider majoring in math, science, and technology and three times more likely to consider engineering careers compared to girls who attend coed schools.
+National Coalition of Girls' Schools research shows that girls' school graduates are six times more likely to consider majoring in math, science, and technology and three times more likely to consider engineering careers compared to girls who attend coed schools.

 The SEM Librarian teaches Digital Literacy and Research & Information Literacy to freshmen and sophomores.
 Information Literacy is a framework for understanding, finding, evaluating, and using information supported by specific research skills development, but most importantly through critical discernment and reasoning.
 It initiates and extends lifelong learning through abilities that may use technologies but are ultimately independent of them.
-(Bundy)

 The Librarian also maintains the physical and online library resources and aims to integrate them as well as information literacy skills throughout the curriculum.

 The freshman STEAM (Science, Technology, Engineering, Art & Design, Mathematics) Exploration program is taught over a year in trimesters: